Snacks and other food items banned in the US

 Like many other animals on this list, certain swans are endangered species, including the trumpeter, which is native to North America.
 Hunting and eating the tundra swan is legal in some areas of the U.S., but trumpeter swans are illegal to hunt across much of America.

 You may also like: What marriage was like the year you were born

 Nope, your root beer does not contain authentic sassafras oil.
 The oil has been deemed a potential carcinogen and has been banned nationally as a result.
 However, it is not banned in substances where it occurs naturally like cinnamon and basil.

 There’s no shortage of junk food in America, but California, Massachusetts, New York, and New Jersey have banned junk food and sodas from schools in an effort to promote better health among students.
 Canada has a similar ban that has reportedly helped lower the BMI of students who attend schools where the ban is in place.

 Throughout the Caribbean, queen conch meat is a favorite dish, but overfishing has made harvesting the mollusk illegal.
-However, according to the Fish and Wildlife Services, the U.S. is “responsible for the consumption of 80% of the world’s internationally traded queen conch.”
+However, according to the U.S. Fish and Wildlife Service, the U.S. is “responsible for the consumption of 80% of the world’s internationally traded queen conch.”